mlpack/mlpack/doc/user/load_save.md

 ## Mixed categorical data

-Some mlpack techniques support mixed categorical data, e.g., data where some dimensions take only categorical values (e.g. `0`, `1`, `2`, etc.).
+mlpack support loading / saving mixed categorical data, e.g., data where some dimensions take only categorical values (e.g. `0`, `1`, `2`, etc.).
 When using mlpack, string data and other non-numerical data must be mapped to categorical values and represented as part of an `arma::mat`.
-Category information is stored in an auxiliary `data::DatasetInfo` object.
+Category information is stored in an auxiliary `data::TextOptions::DatasetInfo()` object.

-### `data::DatasetInfo`
+### `data::TextOptions::DatasetInfo`

 <!-- TODO: also document in core.md? -->

-mlpack represents categorical data via the use of the auxiliary `data::DatasetInfo` object, which stores information about which dimensions are numeric or categorical and allows conversion from the original category values to the numeric values used to represent those categories.
+mlpack represents categorical data via the use of the auxiliary `data::TextOptions::DatasetInfo` object, which stores information about which dimensions are numeric or categorical and allows conversion from the original category values to the numeric values used to represent those categories.

----

-#### Constructors

- - `info = data::DatasetInfo()`
-   * Create an empty `data::DatasetInfo` object.
-   * Use this constructor if you intend to populate the `data::DatasetInfo` via a `data::Load()` call.

- - `info = data::DatasetInfo(dimensionality)`
-   * Create a `data::DatasetInfo` object with the given dimensionality
-   * All dimensions are assumed to be numeric (not categorical).

----

 #### Accessing and setting properties

+ - `data::DatasetInfo info = opts.DatasetInfo();`

  - `info.Type(d)`
    * Get the type (categorical or numeric) of dimension `d`.